hossamnasser938/MedicalPrescription/README.md

 A package that provides a custom dialog for you.
 * [` react-native-vector-icons `](https://www.npmjs.com/package/react-native-vector-icons)
 A package that provides thousands of icons for your app.

+## Release
+The application has been released to the Google App Store and can be found [here](https://play.google.com/store/apps/details?id=com.prescription.medical.hos.eng).

 ## ScreenShots
 * ![](https://github.com/hossamnasser938/MedicalPrescription/blob/master/screenshots/1.png)